Activities in the bustling Fort Compound

 While the Call Picnic Area is alive with Americana music, the historic Fort Ross compound will have a variety of traditional performers.
 And outside the compound the Kashia Pomo group Su Nu Shinal will dance traditional dances in their spiritual dance circle.

-- San Francisco Balalaika Ensemble keeps traditional alive by performing Russian, Ukrainian, Russian Roma (Gypsy), and Crimean Tatar music in a traditional folk instrument orchestra of balalaikas, domras, bayan (Russian button accordion), zhaleika/brelka (Russian reed pipes) and sopilka (Ukrainian flute).
+San Francisco Balalaika Ensemble keeps tradition alive by performing Russian, Ukrainian, Russian Roma (Gypsy), and Crimean Tatar music in a traditional folk instrument orchestra of balalaikas, domras, bayan (Russian button accordion), zhaleika/brelka (Russian reed pipes) and sopilka (Ukrainian flute).

 Local Crafts Marketplace